Great ape language: Ethics

 The 2011 documentary Project Nim drew public attention to the plight of apes used in human language studies.
 In its aftermath, a new critique gained favor.

 This critique argued that isolating apes from their species and drilling them in the communication method of another (Homo sapiens) was a misguided effort to sate human curiosity, not science.
 The apes involved, largely isolated from their species, showed recognizable signs of trauma.
 Every ape subject refused to participate in language lessons to some degree.
 Making assumptions about ape's abilities with involuntary subjects forced to live in highly unnatural conditions was seen as not only unscientific but ethically wrong.

 A 2024 report in the journal Scientific Reports about chimpanzee vocal communication drew upon both scientific and ethical critiques.
 It called for a reevaluation of ape communication skills, noting that absence of evidence is not evidence of absence – particularly when based on a few untrustworthy representatives (untrustworthy due to the "neglect and cruelty" inflicted on the apes).

 Contemporary research

-Among primates, autonomous behaviors such as body posture, facial expressions, vocalizations and scent production have been observed to convey information to other animals, revealing emotions or alerts about potential danger.
+Among primates, autonomous behaviors such as gestures, body posture, facial expressions and vocalizations have been observed to convey information to other animals, revealing emotions or alerts about potential danger.
 Affiliative behaviors like grooming are used to promote group cohesion and individual status, while displays of aggression create divisions among groups.
 Humans, by contrast, have developed a reliance on verbal language.
 Primatologist Tetsuro Matsuzawa proposes in his cognitive tradeoff hypothesis that humans exchanged short-term and working memory for better language skills over their evolution.